AshleyByeUK/tictactoe-java-graphical/README.md

 ## Introduction

-A game of TicTacToe that can be played in the console.
+A game of TicTacToe that can be played in the console r graphical user interface.
 Features include Human vs Human, Human vs Computer and Computer vs Computer modes.
 The computer player can be configured for easy and hard difficulties.

 ![Game Play Screenshot](images/screenshot.png)